monkale-io/ethereum-node-explorer/README.md

 No backend, no servers, no databases, no third parties: your browser queries the node you configure for all chain data.

-So far the application is capable to browse blocks, transactions, and accounts on any Ethereum-compatible chain
+So far the application is capable to browse blocks, transactions, and accounts on any Ethereum-compatible chain.

 ## How to Use